Best wireless earbuds for noise cancellation

 No HQ audio codec support

+Just think of the Sony WF-C710N like the little brother to the WF-1000XM5, and you'll have them figured out.
 They have great ANC, a surprisingly flat and even default sound that is customizable through Sony's app, plenty of volume, and good microphones for taking calls.
 They don't have wireless charging, support for any HQ audio codecs, and the silicon tips work for most people, but not everyone.
-But they are about $100 cheaper and come in a cool transparent blue color if you're into something different.
+But they are about $100 cheaper and come in a bunch of colors (including a cool transparent blue) if you're into something different.

 How to choose

-Because they are earbuds, fit and comfort play a big role, too.
+Because they are earbuds, fit and comfort play a big role too.
 Wireless earbuds nestled into your ears to provide passive isolation to help block ambient noise, so the way your earbuds fit is important.
 You'll probably have the best luck with a pair that uses silicon tips of various sizes.

 How we test